Nocturnal Wonders – Kids

-- If they don’t match, turn them back over and is the next persons turn.
+- If they don’t match, turn them back over and it is the next persons turn.

-- Try and remember what was on each card and where it was for future turns.
+- Try to remember what was on each card and where it was placed for future turns.

 - The game is over when all the cards have been matched.